 Key Differences between Equity vs Commodity

-- Equity shares are generally listed and traded in stock exchanges like National Stock Exchange and Bombay Stock Exchange etc., while Commodities are getting listed and traded on the stock exchanges like Multi Commodity Exchange, National Commodity and Derivatives exchange etc.
+- Equity shares are generally listed and traded in stock exchanges like National Stock Exchange and Bombay Stock Exchange etc. In contrast, Commodities are getting listed and traded on the stock exchanges like Multi Commodity Exchange, National Commodity and Derivatives Exchange, etc.

 - Equity Markets are less volatile as trades can be undertaken even in a single share, while commodity markets are highly volatile as trades are conducted in huge lot sizes.